Distributionally robust halfspace depth: Depth-trimmed regions

 \begin{proposition} For $\delta>0$ such that $\oa(\delta)=1$ we have where $B_I$ is the ball centered at $\sum_{i\in I} \x_i/|I|$ with radius $\delta n/|I|$.
 Moreover, for $\delta$ large enough $M_\delta$ is a ball of radius $\delta$ centered at $\sum_i \x_i/n$. \end{proposition} We illustrate this result in Figure~\ref{fig:depth1}.

 Our proof relies on the following basic geometric optimization problem, concerning the maximal total Euclidean distance of given points to an arbitrary half-space.
-Such a result does not seem to appear in the standard books such as~\cite{boyd}, and so we provide a proof in Appendix~\ref{sec:proofs_props}.
+Such a result does not seem to appear in the standard books such as~\cite{boyd}, and so we provide a proof in the Supplementary Materials.

 \begin{lemma} Consider non-zero vectors $\vv_i\in\R^d$ for $i=1,\ldots,n$.
 Then

 is non-empty and all of its elements have the form $\sum_{i\in I}\vv_i/\norm{\sum_{i\in I}\vv_i}$, where the set $I\neq\emptyset$ satisfies